 Copycat app to Super app

-The other problem is that in the western world we have laws and regulations around privacy and data protection that simply don’t exist in communist-led China.
-Platforms developed in the western world just wouldn’t work in China, as the government would be largely unable to monitor everything.
+Other problem is the western world have laws and regulations around privacy and data protection that simply don’t exist in China.
+The government would be largely unable to monitor everything.
+So that, these kinds of developed just wouldn’t work in China.

 The solution?
 Create ‘copycat apps’ that are incredibly similar to their western counterparts but approved and monitored by the Chinese government.
 For Google, there’s Baidu.
-For YouTube, Youku.
-For Twitter, Sina Weibo.
+YouTube – Youku.
+Twitter – Sina Weibo.
 And the list goes on.

-Huge swathes of the internet as we know it have been blocked by ‘The Great Firewall’, but an ever-growing number of imitation websites have emerged that enable the Chinese Government to control citizens’ access to the internet.
+Huge data on the internet have been blocked by ‘The Great Firewall’.
+Even when an ever-growing number of imitation websites, the Chinese Government still can control citizens’ access to the internet.

-As these copycat apps began to emerge, app developers from Sydney to Stockholm dismissed them as imitations or state-run ‘puppet apps’ that let the Chinese government keep tabs on its denizens.
-The path that these apps took, however, started to turn heads amongst the Silicon Valley hierarchy.
+As these copycat apps appear, app developers from Sydney to Stockholm dismissed them as state-run ‘puppet apps’.
+Some apps made thing, however, started to turn heads amongst the Silicon Valley hierarchy.